poweredbyniks/SQL-interview-questions/README.md

 Following are the steps to use Linked Server for any OLE DB.
 You can refer this to use an MS-Excel workbook.

-1. Open SQL Server Management Studio in SQL Server.
+1.Open SQL Server Management Studio in SQL Server.

-2. Expand Server Objects in Object Explorer.
+2.Expand Server Objects in Object Explorer.

-3. Right-click on Linked Servers.
+3.Right-click on Linked Servers.
 Click on New Linked Server.

-4. Select General page in the left pane and
+4.Select General page in the left pane and

-o	Type any name for the linked server in the first text box.
+oType any name for the linked server in the first text box.

-o	Select the Other Data Source option.
+oSelect the Other Data Source option.

-o	Click on Microsoft Jet 4.0 OLE DB Provider from the Provider list.
+oClick on Microsoft Jet 4.0 OLE DB Provider from the Provider list.

-o	Type the Excel as the name of the OLE DB data source.
+oType the Excel as the name of the OLE DB data source.

-o	Type the full path and file name of the Excel file in Data Source box.
+oType the full path and file name of the Excel file in Data Source box.

-o	Type the Excel version no. (7.0, 8.0 etc) in the Provider String.
+oType the Excel version no. (7.0, 8.0 etc) in the Provider String.
 Use Excel 8.0 for Excel 2000, Excel 2002 or Excel 97.

-o	To create a linked server click on OK.
+oTo create a linked server click on OK.

 ### Explain how to send email from SQL database.